Russian drone incursion in Poland prompts NATO leaders to take stock of bigger threats

 The Polish Air Navigation Agency announced that Poland was introducing air traffic restrictions in the eastern part of the country.
 It said the step was taken at the request of the Polish army for national security reasons but did not elaborate.

 Poland said some of the drones that entered its airspace Wednesday came from Belarus, where Russian and local troops have begun gathering for war games scheduled to start Friday.
-Poland is closing its border with Belarus at midnight Thursday, a planned move also associated with the military exercises.
+Poland is closing its border with Belarus at midnight, a planned move also associated with the military exercises.

 Global repercussions